 Despite this impressive progress in the study of biased ARW, Conjecture 1 and Conjecture 2 have so far remained open for symmetric ARW (we shall always refer to the symmetric case by ARW unless otherwise mentioned), and it appears that the methods employed in these works cannot be adapted to understand Conjecture 1 and Conjecture 2 for symmetric ARW on $\Z$.
 This is the main contribution of the present paper.\\

 The proof considers truncated versions of $\rm{ARW}$ on a finite universe.
-This technique has been used in several other arguments regarding this model in the literature .
-The new ingredients include a novel use of the Abelian property (see Section \ref{fvap}) which allows us to study a slightly different labeled variant of $\rm{ARW}$ which is stochastically dominated by the actual $\rm{ARW}$.
-In other words we construct a coupling of the two systems where fixation of the latter system implies fixation for the former.
-More details appear in Section \ref{sop}.
+This technique has been used in several other arguments regarding this model in the literature.
+The new ingredients include a novel use of the Abelian property (see \S~\ref{fvap}) which allows us to study a slightly different labeled variant of $\rm{ARW}$ which is stochastically dominated by the actual $\rm{ARW}$.
+In other words we construct a coupling of the two systems where non-fixation of the former system implies non-fixation of the latter.
+More details appear in \S~\ref{sop}.